PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 Looking at JSON data in the web browser is not particularly helpful.
 It is designed for programming languages to interpret, making effective use of the nested key-value pairs structure.
 JSON data will look better in some browsers, at least make it readable.

 ### Get the API key
 For the purposes of security, the URLs that you use to access the Adam Matthew API need to include a 32-digit key.
 The key given to us for the purpose of this workshop is not included in this web page as it could be viewed by anyone.
 Please await instructions on the afternoon!
+See [Getting the Adam Matthew API Key](am-key.html)

 The files you will download have a dummy key XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which you can replace with the real one.